 The guarantee we provide does matter, though.
 Ann, our senior assistant, always puts it like this: if you try yourself, there is no guarantee you’ll win.
 If we take your case, however, your success is guaranteed.

-Moreover, if it happens in your case, and you blow your chances to drive again for the next couple of years, how much are you going to kick yourself in the a$$ for not having stepped up and done it right the first time?
+Moreover, if it happens in your case, and you do blow your chances to drive again for the next couple of years, how much are you going to kick yourself in the rear for not having stepped up and done it right the first time?